 In the above sections, we worked with a toy grammar created by hand.
-For example, consider Prep -> "with" [0.7] | "in" [0.3] production in our toy grammar.
-This means that out of all their are only two prepositions in the language, and that e.g. when generating they should be chosen with the associated probabilities.
+For example, consider $Prep \rightarrow "with" [0.7] | "in" [0.3]$ production in our toy grammar.
+This means that out of all the possibilities there are only two prepositions in the language, and that e.g. when generating they should be chosen with the associated probabilities.

-In this section, we shall work with the grammar from the treebank. psents contains all the parsed sentences in the treebank. prods = get_costed_productions (psents) gives all the productions in the treebank with its cost.
+In this section, we shall work with the grammar from the treebank. psents contains all the parsed sentences in the treebank. prods = get\costed\productions(psents) gives all the productions in the treebank with their costs.

-But with the treebank-based grammar, as we see from get_costed_productions, the cost is the -base-2-log of the maximum-likelihood estimate of the probability of each production, based on its frequency in the treebank.
+And with the treebank-based grammar, as we see from get\costed\productions, the cost is not some made-up number, but the -base-2-log of the maximum-likelihood estimate of the probability of each production, based on its frequency in the treebank.

+Create a PCFG by uncommenting the prods=... and ppg=PCFG(Nonterminal('NP'), prods) lines in lab6.py and re-loading.

-Create a PCFG using the command ppg=PCFG (Nonterminal ('NP'), prods).
-First argument is the start symbol and the second argument is the productions with their costs.
-The first argument just determines the start symbol for parsing purposes, it doesn't restrict the production that are included.
+The first argument to PCFG is the start symbol and the second argument is the productions with their costs.
+The first argument just determines the start symbol for parsing purposes, it doesn't restrict the productions that are included.
 That is, all the productions in prods will be in ppg.

-Now try sprods = ppg.productions (Nonterminal ('S')), which gives a list of all the productions that start with 'S'.
+Now try sprods = ppg.productions(Nonterminal('S')), which gives a list of all the productions that start with 'S'.
 How many productions are there in the treebank that start with 'S'?
-(Hint: length of this list).

-There is a useful complete listing of the tagset used in the Penn Treebank8 online.
+There is a useful complete listing of the tagset used in the Penn Treebank online.